• Skip to primary navigation

 Step by step photo instructions for making rhubarb crumble.

-• Make the stewed rhubarb up to 3 days ahead of time.
-It will happily sit in the fridge until needed.
+• Make the stewed rhubarb up to three days ahead to save time.
+It keeps well in the fridge until you're ready to bake.

-• Try leftover rhubarb crumble for breakfast with thick creamy yogurt!
+• Leftover rhubarb crumble is great for breakfast with creamy yogurt.

 🍴 Serving suggestions